aspeakman/DBTruck3/README.md

 Each variable is stored in a special `vars_table` that you can specify when initializing the Store class.
 If you don't specify one, the table is named `dbtruckvars`.

-Note all standard Python objects including int, float, str, dict, bool, bytes, list, date, time and datetime can be stored.
+Note: all standard Python objects including int, float, str, dict, bool, bytes, list, date, time and datetime can be stored.
+(see 'Information about Python data types' below).
 Complex objects will also be stored in pickled form.

 The `Store.all_vars` method returns all metadata variables and their values as a dict, the `Store.clear_vars` methods deletes them all.